-There is a new lengthy interview with Dick Weissman in the Denver weekly paper, Westword.
+There is an interview with Dick Weissman in the Denver weekly paper, Westword.
 The article is called "I Didn't Choose to Play Music Just to Make Money."
 It can be accessed at: http://blogs.westword.com/backbeat/2014/02/interview_dick_weissman.php

 Dick has taught or lectured at University of Denver, Clatsop Community College, the Denver Musician's Association, Elmhurst College, the Jamaican Trade Board, the Liverpool Institute for Performing Arts, the Salt Lake City Musician's Union, the University of California at Santa Cruz and the University of Colorado.